wuxr123/Resume/content/authors/admin/_index.md

 first_name: Xiaoran
 email: wu_xiaoran@outlook.com
 ---
 Mr. Xiaoran Wu (吴潇然) is currently pursuing a Master of Natural Science degree in Cartography and Geographical Information System.
 His research interests include the application of deep learning and system modeling techniques in climate, ecology, and environment.
-Currently, he has published 4 academic papers.
-Among them, 3 papers as the first author or the second author with his supervisor as the first author have been published in journals such as *Remote Sensing*, *Chinese Geographical Science*, and *Journal of Global Change Data & Discovery*.
 {style="text-align: justify;"}